seeq12/seeq-clustering/README.md

 ## Visual (Supervised)

-Visual clustering will only work on 2-dimensional data.
-You simply define a region, manually, and seeq-clustering will look for datapoints in that region.
+Visual clustering is only applicable to 2-dimensional data.
+You simply define a region manually, and seeq-clustering will look for datapoints in that region.
 See an explanation for [how it works](#how-it-works-visual)

 ![N|Scheme](images/visual.PNG)
 ![N|Scheme](images/visual_result.png)